 He returned it.
 "I didn't want to bother anyone."

 Hermione understood.
-She gave him a quick hug as they took their separate ways to their rooms.
+She gave him a quick hug and bid him goodnight as they took their separate ways to their rooms.
 Harry only allowed himself a deep sigh of relief once he was in his four poster bed with the curtains drawn.
 He was definitely ready for bed….

 If sleep would ever come.